Algorithms

 Features

-Design principles: - No redundant features (e.g., no variance alongside std, no range alongside max/min) - 12 turbulence-window features (11 statistical + 1 temporal-variation) - MicroPython compatible: pure Python implementation without numpy at runtime
+Design principles: - No redundant features (e.g., no variance alongside std, no range alongside max/min) - 9 turbulence-window features chosen by long-recording holdout performance, not CV alone - MicroPython compatible: pure Python implementation without numpy at runtime

 # Feature Formula Description